JamesBrill/react-speech-recognition/README.md

 ## Detecting browser support for Speech Recognition API

-The Speech Recognition API is not supported on all browsers, so it is recommended that you render some fallback content if it is not supported by the user's browser:
+Currently, this package is not supported in all browsers, with the best experience being available on desktop Chrome.
+However, it fails gracefully on other browsers.
+It is recommended that you render some fallback content if it is not supported by the user's browser:

 ```
 if (!SpeechRecognition.browserSupportsSpeechRecognition()) {
   // Render some fallback content
 }
 ```

+### Supported browsers

+As of June 2020, the following browsers support the Speech Recognition API:

+* Chrome (desktop): this is by far the smoothest experience
+* Microsoft Edge
+* Chrome (Android): a word of warning about this platform, which is that there can be an annoying beeping sound when turning the microphone on.
+This is part of the Android OS and cannot be controlled from the browser
+* Android webview
+* Samsung Internet

+For all other browsers, you can render fallback content using the `SpeechRecognition.browserSupportsSpeechRecognition` function described above.

 ## Controlling the microphone